LR-GUI/IndividualSpecialization/README.md

 # IndividualSpecialization
-Material for the paper: Individual specialization and generalization in predator-prey dynamics
+Material for the paper: Individual specialization and generalization in predator-prey dynamics: The determinant role of predation efficiency and prey reproductive rates